tuiwidgets/tuiwidgets/doc/ZTerminal.rst

    .. cpp:enumerator:: DisableAutoDetectTimeoutMessage

-      By default ZTerminal displays a message if the terminal auto detection take longer than 10 seconds.
+      By default ``ZTerminal`` displays a message if the terminal auto detection takes longer than 10 seconds.
       See :cpp:func:`~void Tui::ZTerminal::setAutoDetectTimeoutMessage(const QString &message)` for details about setting that message.